The convexity of optimal transport-based waveform inversion for certain structured velocity models

 \subsubsection{Properties of the Squared $W_2$ Distance}

-Results about the convexity of the squared $W_2$ distance with respect to changes in the data are known~\cite{engquist2016optimal,yang2018optimal,yang2019analysis}. \begin{thm} Let $f$ and $g$ be compactly supported probability density functions with finite second order moment on an interval $\Omega\subset\R$.
+Results about the convexity of the squared $W_2$ distance with respect to changes in the data are known~\cite{engquist2016optimal,yang2018optimal,yang2019analysis}. \begin{thm} Let $f$ and $g$ be compactly supported probability density functions on an interval $\Omega\subset\R$.
 Then, where $s\in\R$ and $T$ is the optimal map from $f$ to $g$.
 Furthermore, $W_2^2(f(t),Af(At-s))$ is convex in both $A$ and $s$, for $A \in \R^+$. \end{thm} The convexity with respect to shifts and dilations suggests that the squared $W_2$ distance is more suitable when inverting for wave data.